-While we can’t promise someone they’ll be awarded a scholarship (after all, their grades will have a big impact there,) we can promise that we will increase their chances of getting a scholarship by showing them where to find them and the steps to take to apply.
+While we can’t promise someone they will be awarded a scholarship (after all, their grades will have a big impact there), but we can promise that we will increase their chances of getting a scholarship by showing them where to find them and the steps to take to apply.

-You need to create a sense of urgency to buy so your readers know that if they pass on your book, they will regret it because readers will miss out on something really good.
+You need to create a sense of urgency so your readers know that if they pass on your book, they will regret it because readers will miss out on something really good.

 A sense of urgency is created by two magic words, “RIGHT NOW!”

 In our example, we would urge people to start well ahead of the scholarship application deadlines so they can submit the best applications they can.
 Don’t delay, or others who are in the know will snatch up those scholarships!
 So let’s get started on getting you a free education RIGHT NOW!